muratzorer/k8s-istio/README.md

 $ export GATEWAY_URL=$(kubectl get svc istio-ingressgateway -n istio-system | awk 'NR==2{print $4}')
 $ curl http://${GATEWAY_URL}/tea
 ```
 Now you should see "tea is hot" or "tea is cold" depending on the version of temperature service.
-We did not give any *weight* in VirtualService routes, so requests will be routed to both temperature service v1 and v2 equally.
+We defined both v1 and v2 temperature-service in [DestinationRule](https://github.com/muratzorer/k8s-istio/blob/master/initial-setup/destination-rule.yaml) but we did not give any *weight* in VirtualService routes, so requests will be routed to both temperature service v1 and v2 equally.

 ## How to test/debug pods
 We can create lightweight alpine pod with network tools installed, then get interaction with pods/services